-I am currently an assistant (tenure-track) professor in the Department of Statistics at the University of Pittsburgh, with a joint appointment in the Department of Psychiatry.
-I obtained my PhD from the Department of Statistics at UC Davis in June 2012 under supervision of Professor Hans-Georg Müller, and I got my BS degree from the School of Mathematical Sciences, Peking University, China , in June 2007.
+I am currently an associate professor in the Department of Statistics at the University of Pittsburgh.
+I obtained my PhD from the Department of Statistics at UC Davis in June 2012, and I got my BS degree from the School of Mathematical Sciences, Peking University, China , in June 2007.

 My statistical methodological work focuses on functional data analysis and network modeling.
 Recent work includes variance and covariance analyses for multi-way functional data, repeatedly/longitudinally observed functional data and relevant hypothesis testing, model based network estimation and inference.